Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/common-traits.md

 }

 impl Deref for Email {
-    // Note that DerefMut requires Deref _and_ uses it's target so it must be the same type type Target = String;
+    // Note that DerefMut requires Deref and uses _it's_ target
+    // This means you can not DerefMut to a different type type Target = String;

     // ...